MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 | Azure Containers Apps | Azure Container Apps allows you to expose your container app to the public web, to your VNET, or to other container apps within your environment by enabling ingress.
 Set the ingress `targetPort` to the port your container listens to for incoming requests.
 Application ingress endpoint is always exposed on port 443.
 For more information, see [Set up HTTPS or TCP ingress in Azure Container Apps][15]. |
 | Azure Container Instances, Azure Kubernetes | Set port during creation of a container.
 You need to ensure your solution has a web framework, application server (for example, gunicorn, uvicorn), and web server (for example, nginx).
 For example, you can create two containers, one container with a web framework and application server, and another framework with a web server.
 The two containers communicate on one port, and the web server container exposes 80/443 for external requests. |

-## Dockerfile for Python
+## Python Dockerfile

 A Dockerfile is a text file that contains instructions for building a Docker image.
 The first line states the base image to begin with.
 This line is followed by instructions to install required programs, copy files, and other instructions to create a working environment.
-For example, some Python-specific examples for key Dockerfile instructions show in the table below.
+For example, some Python-specific examples for key Python Dockerfile instructions show in the table below.

 | Instruction | Purpose | Example |
 | ----------- | ------- | ------- |